Detection techniques and investigation of different neutrino experiments: NEUTRINO DETECTION TECHNIQUES

 In this process, when a neutrino is absorbed in the target of the detection medium, the target is converted into a radioactive element whose decay is further studied and counted.
 The technique was exploited by the famous Homestake experiment\cite{cleveland1998measurement,davis1994review}, GALLEX\cite{hampel1999gallex}, GNO and SAGE\cite{abdurashitov2009measurement} experiments to detect low energy solar neutrinos.
 The reactions employed in the above experiments are: \paragraph{HOMESTAKE-Cl}

 \paragraph{GALLEX/GNO/SAGE}

-The advantage of Gallium target of GALLEX/GNO/SAGE over chlorine target of Homestake is that with lower threshold i.e. Q-value, it is possible to detect neutrinos from the initial proton fusion chain\textit{(See fig.2)}.
+The advantage of Gallium target of GALLEX/GNO/SAGE over chlorine target of Homestake is that with lower threshold i.e. Q-value, it is possible to detect neutrinos from the initial proton fusion chain(Figure \ref{Fig.2}).